awadomar34/FeedForward-NEAT/README.md

 # About
-This project was created for the purpose of learning.
-Particuarly, to gain insights in to Neuorevolution and to gain an understanding of Deep Learning, in general.
-If you would like to use NEAT in your own implementation or product, I would recomment [CodeReclaimer's neat-python](https://github.com/CodeReclaimers/neat-python), the offical NEAT library, as it was the inspiration for this project and has fewer scaling isssues and allows for more functionality than this project, such as: evolving RNNs, CTRNNs, built in Node Bias and Response attributes, etc.
+This project was created for learning and academic purposes.
+Particularly, to gain deep insights into the field Neuroevolution and to gain an understanding of Deep Learning, in general.
+If you would like to use a NEAT implementation as part of your own implementation or product, I would recommend [CodeReclaimer's neat-python](https://github.com/CodeReclaimers/neat-python), the offical NEAT library, as it was the inspiration for this project and has fewer scaling isssues and allows for more functionality than this project, such as: evolving RNNs, CTRNNs, built in Node Bias and Response attributes, etc.

-## To Test This Project
+## To Test This Repo
-Download this project and extract the repo.
+Download this project and extract the files.
 Open the main directory in a terminal (command prompt for Windows users) Run the command:
 ```bash